micene09/scarlett/docs/api.md

 Use for example the Class API if you are on an Angular project, to stay close to the Angular's Class based API, or Functional API if you are on a Vue.js or React project.

-Keep in mind the following considerations:
+Keep reading the page to understand the PROs and CONs of every API style.

 ### Class API